 Keiser vs Life Fitness indoor bikes

-Life Fitness has its line of Lifecycle exercise bikes.
+Life Fitness has a line of Lifecycle exercise bikes.
 But these are all recumbent bikes.
 The IC series which stands for indoor cycling is the comparable line from Life Fitness.
 Dedicated cyclists might lean towards these as they don’t share the limitations Keiser indoor bikes have.
 For example, Life Fitness makes bikes with drop handlebar positions, similar to aero bikes.
 It also has plenty of accessories for dedicated users such as multiple bottle holders.

 The Keiser M series is one of the most affordable methods of getting into indoor cycling.
 While better bikes exist, the average user might not need anything else.